 Research Interests: History of Political Thought, Critical Theory, Feminist Theory, Psychoanalysis

-Summer 2020 Virtual Hours: By appointment only
+Fall 2020 Virtual Hours: By appointment only

 Robyn Marasco is Associate Professor of Political Science at Hunter College and The Graduate Center, CUNY.
-Her research has focused on developing the insights of critical theory, feminism, and psychoanalysis for political theory and interpretive social sciences.
+Her research has focused on developing the insights of critical theory, feminism, and psychoanalysis for political theory and interpretive social science.
 Her first book, The Highway of Despair: Critical Theory after Hegel (Columbia UP, 2015), reconstructs the emancipatory project of critical theory around the idea of negative dialectics.
 Her articles have appeared in leading journals in the humanities and social sciences, including New German Critique, boundary2, Philosophy & Social Criticism, Constellations, and Contemporary Political Theory.
 Professor Marasco was the guest editor of a special issue of South Atlantic Quarterly on “The Authoritarian Personality” and guest co-editor, with Banu Bargu, of a special issue of Rethinking Marxism on “The Political Encounter with Louis Althusser”.
 She is also the chair of Foundations of Political Theory, the largest professional organization for political theorists and a sub-section of the American Political Science Association.
 Prior to coming to Hunter and the GC, Professor Marasco taught political theory at Williams College.
 More recently, she was a Fellow at the Whitney Center for the Humanities at Yale University.
-Her current book project, Critique, Politics, and the Family, explores a distinctly political concept of the family in twentieth-century critical theory.
-Professor Marasco is co-editor of Polity, Journal of Political Science.
+Her current book project, Critique, Politics, and the Family, explores the distinctly political concept of the family in twentieth-century critical theory.
+Professor Marasco is co-editor of Polity, Journal of Political Science [journals.uchicago.edu].